sulthan1866/Tic-Tac-Toe/README.md

 No Draw- A Tic Tac Toe game which never draws.It is done by removing the first symbol when more than three symbol has been tried to br placed

 Super- 9 Tic Tac Toe games in which the player has to win 3 matches in a row to win

+Random- It opens any of the above mwntioned mode at random